makyo/writing/work/claw17/disappearance.md

 Holy shit, I may actually be able to pull this off.
 It'll be crazy, but maybe I can do it.

 I guess Adam did some talking, and now I've got the owner of Starry Night, the town's little cafe as a "client" of sorts.
 He's having me run the taxes and offered to let me run the till if things get busy.
 They haven't yet, but he's promised me it's the off-season now.
-Too hot and full of mosquitos.
+Not cold enough to be winter, but not yet warm enough for holidays.
 He's not paying me anything close to livable, but with the deal I'm getting on rent, I might just be able to do this.

 It's such a small town.
 It looks bigger than it is, since so many of these kitchy stores and homes have so much space around them.
 The market has a parking lot twice the size it needs.

 There are folks living around the town in seclusion, I guess, but those who live in the town itself, who *are* the town, probably number in the low hundreds.
 Other than that, it's just a waypoint.
-Folks heading up to the mountains stop through and keep all the businesses going, but they tend to just pass through on the way to more romantic locations, or bass through on the way back to the coast.
+Folks heading up to the mountains stop through and keep all the businesses going, but they never stay long on their way to more romantic locations or back through on their way back to the coast.
 The town itself holds together through the need to provide for all those who would only pass through.
 All those people on any one day, and it's still a small town.

 No surprise that news spreads fast, I guess.

 I've started painting again, too.
 Starry Night has a drop ceiling and each tile is painted a different color.
 After I mentioned having been a painter in my "past life", Stefan, the owner, perked up and sent me home with a blank tile with a few crusty tubes of acrylic and a brush that hadn't been used in a while.

-"Go nuts," he said, and so I am.
+"Go nuts," he said, and so I did.
 Background of green and a symmetrical tree in black, limbs splitting into branches that became whisker-thin toward the edges of the tile.
-The leaves were vague hints of white that broke the symmetry.
-Just the type of stuff I painted coming on eight months ago.
+The leaves were vague suggestions of white that broke the symmetry.
+An idea of a tree.
+Just the type of stuff I painted coming on four months ago.

 Stefan loved it, and here I am working on my second tile.

 This --- working jobs all but off the grid, body mods, looking like a hippie --- isn't what I'd pictured when I unwound my previous life.
-When I look back on it, though, all my planning and scheming, I don't think I had pictured anything.
+Now, when I look back on it, on all my planning and scheming, I don't think I had pictured anything.

 -----